 Who Are Digital Nomads?

-This term describes people who moved around with their entire families and belongings in tow.
+This term describes people who moved around with their entire families and belongings.

 But nowadays, the term “nomad” is more often used to describe people who travel alone or in small groups.